pamo/csc517p1/README.md

     Login as an admin user:
         Username: Admin
         Password: admin
+        Username: Pam
+        Password: pam
     Login as normal user:
         Username: Mary
         Password: mary
+        Username: Bot
+        Password: bot
+    * Please do not delete or edit these users *

 Other notes (extra credit functionality implemented, limitations, etc.)
+    Access functionality through what is given in the views.
+    Do not try to access routes if a link is not provided in any of the pages. e.g. comments/new, searches/new